EEESlab/countdown/README.md

 In kernel >4.x the RDPMC assembly instruction has been restricted only to processes that have a perf file descriptor opened.
-If a process without a perf file description opened try to execute a RDPMC instruction the kernel lunch a ***SIGFAULT*** that immediatly kills the process.
+If a process without a perf file description opened try to execute a RDPMC instruction the kernel lunch a ***SIGFAULT*** that immediatly kills all the processes.
 To overcome this limitation is necessary to set:

     sudo sh -c "echo '2' > /sys/bus/event_source/devices/cpu/rdpmc"